cloud-gov/cg-site/content/docs/ops/service-disruption-guide.md

 The person who closes the event should then put a card on the component-owning squad’s board in the urgent lane about writing and posting a postmortem.

 For non-security-sensitive work, work to resolve root causes does not have to be completely done before we post the postmortem.

+### Checklist for drafting postmortems

+We typically use a **What happened** + **What we're doing** structure.

+Try checking your draft against the following questions that customers typically have:

+* What part of the system had a problem, in terms that I recognize?
+* How long did the problem last?
+* What was the effect on my applications and my own users?
+* How are you going to prevent it from happening again?
+* What actions should I take, if any?

+They also have a baseline expectation that we have good answers to the following questions.
+The answers to these questions might be implied in your explanation, instead of being explicitly addressed:

+* Did you notice the problem quickly after it started happening?
+* Did you take appropriate actions after you noticed the problem?
+* Do you know why the problem happened?
+* If it happens again, how are you going to notice faster and respond better next time?
+* Was there anything suspicious from a security perspective, or do you have confidence that all of the cause-and-effect steps were caused by ordinary reasons instead of malicious actors?